 Right to Buy

 A government scheme that allows eligible council tenants in England to buy their home at a discounted price.
+Take a look at our guide to find out more about Right to Buy.

 The process of switching a mortgage from one lender to another, usually to get a better interest rate or a longer or shorter repayment term.